b1rdex/phpunit-covers-alias/README.md

 4. Add/Subtract a string of numbers.
 A string Calculator
 5. Interfaces and Dependancy Injection following PSR4 recomemdations

+###Composer
+Composer is used throughout this package.
+Have a look at the composer.json file to see how it is being used/config

 PHPSpec testing to follow